Skip to main content

 • Without session IDs: the target dataset has gone through the enrichment pass and is ready for better downstream retrieval.

-• With session IDs: session feedback and Q&A can be persisted into the permanent graph, enrichment runs, and new graph context may be synced back into those sessions.
+• With session IDs: session feedback, Q&A, trace activity, and accepted distilled lessons can be persisted into the permanent graph, enrichment runs, and new graph context may be synced back into those sessions.

 • With build_global_context_index=True: the dataset also has bucket and root summaries available for graph completion retrieval.